-- As previously stated, the HWI may not capture all hazardous waste arisings as waste managed on the site of production through onsite treatment doesn't need to be consigned and it may be managed onsite by a method that is recorded in the Pollution Inventory; - As noted above, both the WDI input and output datasets can be prone to underreporting by misattribution of waste.
+- As previously stated, the HWI may not capture all hazardous waste arisings as waste managed on the site of production through onsite treatment doesn't need to be consigned and it may be managed onsite by a method that is recorded in the Pollution Inventory; - The WDI datasets can be prone to under-reporting by the failure to attribution all waste down to WPA level, some of which way have actually arisen within Kent3.
 The Pollution Inventory does record sources of inputs and so allows for a cross check of the WDI.

 A check has therefore been made of hazardous waste data for facilities that report through the Pollution Inventory.
-This dataset shows that 111,705 tonnes of hazardous waste was produced by Plan Area installations reporting through this route.
-However, given that the value from the Pollution Inventory is significantly lower than the WDI and HWI values it hasn't been considered any further.
+This dataset shows that 111,705 tonnes of hazardous waste was produced by IED permitted installations located within Kent.
+However, given that the value from the Pollution Inventory is significantly lower than the WDI and HWI arising values and is therefore taken to have been included within the WDI and HWI values on the basis that it will ultimately be managed through a permitted facility reporting through the WDI, and in most cases moved offsite and would therefore be subject to consignment and hence reported through the HWI.
+Therefore the Pollution Inventory data has not been considered further.